-CREATE VIEW - Creates a view into a table, used to optimize access to specific columns within a table.
+CREATE VIEW - Creates a view into a table, optimizing access to a summary of its contents.

 The CREATE VIEW statement creates a view of a table with selected columns and aggregates.
 VoltDB implements views as materialized views.
 In other words, the view is stored as a special table in the database and is updated each time the corresponding database table is modified.
 This means there is a small, incremental performance impact for any inserts or updates to the table, but selects on the view will execute efficiently.